 Ph.D.: New York University (1980)

 Associate Teaching Professor, Carnegie Mellon University, 2009–

 Lecturer in Physics, Carnegie Mellon University, 1993–2009

 Instructor in Physics, Mt.
 San Antonio College, 1991–92

 Assistant Professor, City University of New York, 1980–91

 Professor Klein's Ph.D. at New York University was in the area of General Relativity.
-In addition to his appointment as a faculty member in the Physics Department, he is also a staff member of ACADEMIC DEVELOPMENT and a consultant and lecturer in the Summer Academy for Mathematics and Science (SAMS).
+In addition to his appointment as a faculty member in the Physics Department, he is also a staff member of Academic Development.

 Prof. Klein focuses on initiatives, both university-wide and within the Physics Department, to improve teaching, performance, academic assistance, and retention of students in the introductory physics courses.
 He teaches and advises students mainly in the engineering and science introductory physics courses and also participates in the organization, training, and advising of graduate teaching assistants.
 In addition, Klein teaches the MCS Core interdisciplinary freshman seminar EUREKA!
 Discovery and its Impact to prepare students for their development in the sciences.